What We Do

-By achieving its objectives, the Trust expects it’s activities to increase social wellbeing by:
+By achieving our objectives, the Trust expects our activities to increase social wellbeing by:

-- Increasing the vitality & distinctiveness of civic spaces by animating them with public arts & arts programming.
+- Increasing the vitality and distinctiveness of civic spaces by animating them with public arts and arts programming.

-- Offering amenity value to residents by providing the infrastructure and support to encourage a wider and deeper range of cultural activities – both amateur and professional and by ensuring that geographic and social equity plays a part in access to artistic activities.
+- Offering amenity value to residents by providing the infrastructure and support to encourage a wider and deeper range of cultural activities – both amateur and professional, plus ensuring that geographic and social equity plays a part in access to artistic activities.